maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<minCompressSize>`*number*`</minCompressSize>`

-  Http-compression for replies smaller than this are not compressed at all.
+  Http compression for replies smaller than this are not compressed at all.

   The default value for this is 1024.